neelchauhan/mpd-x/docs/mpd40.md

 ## []{#40}4.15.
 Control console[]{#console}

-This chapter describes commands for configuring Mpd\'s console.
+This chapter describes commands for configuring mpdx\'s console.
 The console can be accessed via IPv4 or IPv6 using telnet.
 Multiple telnet connections are allowed.